 Have you ever been driving down the road in December and noticed someone with Christmas lights on their car?
 Chances are, the sight was distracting, and if police officers saw the lights, they would likely have a word with that driver.

-While Oklahoma law does not address Christmas lights, specifically, it does prohibit the use of neon lights and other car modifications.
-Red and blue lights are expressly forbidden due to their association with emergency vehicles, and flashing lights are outlawed altogether.
+While Oklahoma law does not address Christmas lights on cars, specifically, it does prohibit the use of neon lights and other car modifications.
+Additionally, Red and blue lights are expressly forbidden due to their association with emergency vehicles, and flashing lights are outlawed altogether for the same reason.

 Similar Laws in Other States